Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 How To Do a Leg Press

-- Lay down on the machine and put your feet on the platform
+- Lay down on the leg press machine and put your feet on the platform

 - Set your feet in the same position as your squat stance